Bonjour!

 My opinion of overpriced baby paraphernalia aside, I greatly enjoy carrying Le Bébé in my more modest — and perfectly functional and comfortable — Infantino carrier, gifted to me at my baby shower.
 And I admit I also registered for a wrap-style Boba Wrap carrier as well, which winds around me like a mummy wrapper and keeps Le Bébé in stretchy but snug comfort.
 The earth mama in me loves this carrier.

-N.B.: I have not monetized Joie de Vivre and do not receive any kickbacks for shilling products.
+N.B.: I have not monetized Joyful Living and do not receive any kickbacks for shilling products.

 The Benefits of Babywearing